Luxembourg City family offices · Cross-border positioning

 What the AIF wrapper costs the operating brand in America.

 • Cayman and Bermuda offshore links visible in the structure chain.
 Inside European fund-services the routing is unremarkable.
-To the US partner the offshore link reads as an additional layer of opacity stacked on top of the AIF.
+To the US partner the offshore link lands as an additional layer of opacity stacked on top of the AIF.

 • Fund-services language overshadowing the family-office identity.
-Custodian, central administration, and depositary references fill the surface where a US category claim and a US peer set should sit, and the principal capital thesis does not surface.
+Custodian, central administration, and depositary references fill the surface where a US category claim and a US peer set should sit, and the owner capital thesis does not surface.

 • EUR-denominated track records and case studies.
 The US co-investor has to convert and re-contextualise before the result registers, and most will not finish the translation.

 The structure is not the problem.
 The portfolio is not the problem.
-The wrapper is doing the operating brand's job, and the operating brand has not yet been built as a surface the US partner can read.
+The wrapper is doing the operating brand's job, and the operating brand has not yet been built as a surface the US partner can evaluate.

 How engagements start